apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korea's Kim Jong Un inspects Russian bombers and a warship on a visit to Russia's Far East**
+**Russell Brand posts video denying 'serious criminal allegations'**

-You can read more about it [here](https://www.politico.com/news/2023/09/16/north-koreas-kim-jong-un-inspects-russian-bombers-and-a-warship-on-a-visit-to-russias-far-east-00116389).
+You can read more about it [here](https://www.bbc.com/news/uk-66831593).

 ## Requirements
 - Python 3.8